-Patients use their private keys to access a patient portal and grant and revoke access to doctors.
+Patients use their private keys to access a patient portal and can grant and revoke access to doctors.
 In turn, doctors use their keys to enter a doctor’s portal where they can add records of procedures.

 The system shows how blockchain plays a role in securing patient data and can improve some inefficiencies in the current system especially, in the cost to secure medical data.
 The system’s built-in security allows patients, doctors, and administrators to seamlessly coordinate over the application.

 Another excellent use for a tamper-proof audit trail is in supply chain tracking.
 One of the areas where we believe this will have a big impact is in the pharmaceutical supply chain.
-In our supply chain POC, we explored the role of Ethereum smart contracts in verifying that a product has been shipped from a valid source and that it traveled through the supply chain in the right conditions.
+In our supply chain POC, we explored the role of blockchain in verifying that a product has been shipped from a valid source and that it traveled through the supply chain in the right conditions.

 Counterfeiting and mishandled drugs account for billions of dollars of losses to Big Pharma each year.
 Ensuring that consumers get exactly what they’re paying for and verifying that it’s not harmful is the main benefit to this use case.